The Sixth Form curriculum at John Lyon is traditional, offering a wide range of firmly academic subjects.

 Extended Project Qualification

-As well as the Sixth Form Curriculum, students are encouraged to undertake the Extended Project Qualification (EPQ) at the end of their Lower Sixth year, as a way of enhancing their university applications.
+In the Lower Sixth, students are encouraged to undertake the Extended Project Qualification (EPQ) alongside their A-Levels, as a way of enhancing their university applications.

 The EPQ affords students the opportunity to choose their own topic, giving them responsibility for their own learning and development, and teaches new skills such as independent research, project management, reflection and self-directed learning.

-Students can also opt to complete alternative research qualifications such as national essay prizes or the School’s Independent Research Prize.
+Students can also opt to complete alternative research qualifications such as national essay prizes and/or the School’s Hiley Research Project.

 This range of research projects not only provides personalised opportunities for students to explore a topic in-depth but enables them to develop the range of skills that will help them excel in higher education, and provide evidence of these advanced skills in UCAS applications.